malhem/slide-out-menu/README.md

 # slide-out-menu
-An easily customizeable template for a clean, transparent slide-out menu
+An easily customizeable template for a transparent slide-out menu